felipejpc/mycashflow_api/README.md

+# MyCashFlow
+MyCashFlow is personal financial software that helps you to control you money.

-# README
+## README

-This README has all you need to know to use and running this API.
+In this README content you'll find all you need to know to use and running this API.

 * Ruby version:  2.4.1p111 (2017-03-22 revision 58053) [x86_64-linux]